PE and Sport at Eastrop

 Festivals and Competitions

-The event was fantastically organised and went without a hitch.
-The children behaved beautifully and were a credit to the school.
-We are proud of all the children who took part in the dance and they all did a superb job – well done to all those involved.
+We are proud of all the children who took part in the competition and they all did a superb job – well done to all those involved.